Ivan-Shish/Aleo/phase1-coordinator/docs/CoordinatorRequirements.md

 Aborts and memory segfault errors are unnacceptable, except in the case of when a serious security or reliability fault is detected where continued operation of the module may result in unacceptable consequences.

-#### REQ-14 Safe Shutdown

-If the process is terminated normally, this should not leave the state persisted to disk in an invalid state.
-If needed, an in-progress round can be discarded.

-Requires:

-+ [ ] [REQ-16][REQ-16].

-Related to:

-+ [REQ-15][REQ-15].

-#### REQ-17 Backups

-Backups of the persisted ceremony state should be performed during the ceremony at regular intervals, at least once per round.

-Requires:

-+ [ ] [REQ-16][REQ-16].

-#### REQ-21 Continuous Integration Testing

-Make use of GitHub actions continous integration testing to ensure that any changes in a pull request need to pass all tests before being merged.

-Requires:

-+ [ ] [REQ-22][REQ-22]

-#### REQ-22 Pull Request Workflow

-Make use of GitHub pull requests to ensure that changes are reviewed before merged to the `master` branch and can enter production.

 #### REQ-12 No Unsafe

 Unsafe code (where memory safety can be accidentally violated) should not be used anywhere in the module implementation, and its use in dependencies should be minimized and carefully.